 The Programme will also contribute to deliver on the twin digital and green transitions through horizontal priorities as well as through dedicated actions offering fora to exchange, collaborate, mobilise expertise and develop creative approaches.
-Access to high quality digital education and blended learning opportunities,11 foster teachers', youth leaders' and youth workers' capacity to use digital tools and content, or increasing investment in European online platforms for virtual cooperation and digital education are among the key actions the Programme is supporting.
-Sustainability and supporting the green transition in line with the Commission proposal for a Council Recommendation on learning for environmental sustainability of January 2022 and new European competence framework on sustainability opportunities which foster the development of sustainability competences, enhance career prospects and engage participants to contribute, on an individual and collective level, to a green and sustainable Europe and world.
+Access to high quality digital education and blended learning opportunities,12 foster teachers', youth leaders' and youth workers' capacity to use digital tools and content, or increasing investment in European online platforms for virtual cooperation and digital education are among the key actions the Programme is supporting.
+Sustainability and supporting the green transition in line with the Council Recommendation on learning for the green transition and sustainable